FusedStamen/PACKET_HOG/README.md

 | Single-node scanning | Tested (via other builds — Piglet C5, Signal Sleuth) |
 | Multi-node coordination | In dev |

-## Firmware

-Firmware is not yet public.
-It will be added here once it's actually working end to end, not before.

 ## License

 Licensed under **CC BY-NC 4.0** - see [LICENSE](./LICENSE) for full terms.